josh-berry/tab-stash/README.md

 - Stash all your open tabs in one click (in browser toolbar)
 - Stash individual tabs in one click (in address bar)
+- Show all stashed tabs in an unobtrusive Firefox sidebar
-- Unobtrusive Firefox sidebar which shows all your stashed tabs
+- Show all stashed tabs in a full-browser tab view
+- Search your stash by typing in the search box at the top of the sidebar/tab
 - Restore and delete entire groups of tabs, or individual tabs within a group
 - Drag and drop stashed tabs and groups to re-organize them
 - Rename tab groups, or keep the automatically-generated names